 Looking north from Dome Summit, along the Yukon River

-Looking southwest from Dome Summit, with a view of Dawson City, the Yukon River and the start of the Top of the World Highway across the river.
+Looking southwest from Dome Summit, with a view of Dawson City, the Yukon River

 In Dawson City the streets were quiet.
 This time of year it is usually busier.
 We also noticed the heritage sites were not as well-maintained as a decade ago, which was disappointing!